xakiv/xakiv/README.md

-Hello there, I’m @xakiv
+Hello there, I’m Chakib !
-- Python/Django developer, since 2016.
-- Crafting Rest API for several GIS oriented web applications.
+My motto: "A different error message!
+Finally some progress!"